dmfilho/raccoon/README.md

 Download
 ======

-Compiled binaries are available for the following Operating Systems:
+Pre-compiled binaries are available for the following Operating Systems:

 Version | Operating System | Platform
 :------:|:----------------:|:--------: